TsuDohNimhh/kontribute_app/README.md

 To edit roadmap
 <br>
 src -> containers -> raodmap -> roadmap.jsx <br>
-Under wach '<h3>' tag is the description of each milestone.
+Can see all the content of the roadmap under the jsx tags